Blessing of the Fields

 10:00 am – 11:00 am

-Beginning at 10 a.m., Most Reverend Oscar Cantķ, Bishop of the Roman Catholic Diocese of Las Cruces, will lead a colorful procession around the Museum grounds, to bless the animals, plants, acequia and fresh-baked bread.
+Beginning at 10 a.m., the colorful procession around the Museum grounds begins, blessing the animals, plants, acequia and fresh-baked bread.

 Visitors who come to the Museum to participate in the procession from 9 a.m. to 11 a.m. will not be charged admission.
 Students from Las Cruces Catholic Schools will be among the participants.
-After the procession, there will be piŮata busting and a variety of demonstrations.
+After the procession, there will be storytelling for the children.

 The Museum will also have a plant sale as part of the festivities.
 Vegetables, flowers and desert plants grown in the museumís greenhouse will be featured in the sale.

-This marks the 20th year that the Museum has held this program, which focuses on a long and rich history.
+This marks the 20th year that the Museum has held the Blessing of the Fields program, which focuses on a long and rich history.
 San Ysidro, the patron saint of farmers, lived from 1070 to 1130.
 He worked in the fields for a wealthy landowner and was known for his devotion to God, his humility and his generosity to those less fortunate than him.

 The story of San Ysidro has been passed down through the generations and still inspires many farmers and their families in the Mesilla Valley.
 For many years, workers in San Miguel would make a pilgrimage each May, stopping at all the villages along the valley.
 There would be a fiesta, with food and entertainment.